KNOW YOUR GREATNESS

 - 4 new workshop leaders for our Achieve Your Greatness programme

 Kansas Smitty’s Case Study

 ‘We love working with the Abram Wilson Foundation because Jennie is really good at identifying passion in people early on and then turning that into something tangible.
-She’s been brilliant at helping us to stay on top of what we’re doing and keep growing.’ – Know Your Greatness mentee and band leader, Giacomo Smith
+She’s been brilliant at helping us to stay on top of what we’re doing and keep growing.’ – KYG mentee and band leader, Giacomo Smith

 The Abram Wilson Foundation started mentoring Kansas Smitty’s founder and band leader, Giacomo Smith, in 2014.
 We helped him secure two-year support from the City Music Foundation, which in turn resulted in the release of the superb Kansas Smitty’s House Band’s debut album in October 2015.